kostja/doc/doc/1.9/book/enterprise/index.rst

       sending: 0
     ...

-..
-For more information on the monitoring parameters, please see the Monitoring
+For more information on the monitoring parameters, please see the section :ref:`Monitoring the storages <monitor-storage>`.

-..
-Storage Nodes chapter.
+.. _regular-switch-master:

 -------------------------------------------------------------------------------
 Regular way of switching to another master